-- 1 Time and indirect costs expended by participants to comply with pilot tasks. - 2 Participant understanding of compliance requirements.
+- Time and indirect costs expended by participants to comply with pilot tasks. - Participant understanding of compliance requirements.

-LE This pilot has shown me that it would be more work to report monthly odometer readings than to just pay gas tax at the pump.
+16 This pilot has shown me that it would be more work to report monthly odometer readings than to just pay gas tax at the pump.
 33

-LETTING The beauty of the gas tax is how simple it is to administer-people don't even know they're paying it.
-The alternative should not require substantial effort, overhead, or enforcement, it should be "baked in" to an existing process.
-99
+LETTING Let us the gas tax is how simple it is to administer-people don't even know they're paying it.
+The alternative should not require substantial effort, overhead, or enforcement, it should be "baked in" to an existing process. !!